Sergeon/async-await-transpilation-example/README.md

 # async-await-transpilation-example
-A brief code example showing how to configure gulp or webpack to transpile async/await code to ES5
+A brief code example showing how to configure webpack and babel to transpile async/await code to ES5